PMArkive/sourcemod-nt-competitive-clantag-updater/README.md

 # sourcemod-nt-competitive-clantag-updater
 A complementary SM plugin for the Neotokyo competitive plugin.
 Sets competitive team names automatically based on clantags.

+The team names are updated on:
+* Player name change
+* Player disconnect
+* Player join (Jinrai/NSF)

+The names will only be updated when a nt_competitive match is not live.

 # Requirements

 ## Building